sfox14/chisel-fastfood/README.md

 # Chisel Fastfood

-This repository contains Chisel HDL code for the paper titled `FPGA Fastfood: A High Speed Systolic Implementation of a Large Scale Online Kernel Method` given [here](http://phwl.org/papers/ff_fpga18.pdf).
+This repository contains Chisel HDL code for the paper titled [FPGA Fastfood: A High Speed Systolic Implementation of a Large Scale Online Kernel Method](http://phwl.org/papers/ff_fpga18.pdf).

 ## Quick Start
 To generate the verilog, run: